Lean manufacturing definition: the modern 6-principle model

 Lean manufacturing principles should be clear, with people at the center.
 In reality, the multiplicity of historical Lean Manufacturing models confuses them.
 As we have seen in our article « 2, 5, 7 or 14 Lean principes ? » , many models of Lean Manufacturing coexist and each one has its own merits.On the other hand, we see two problems:

-- The principles of Lean are getting confused.
+- Lean principles become blurred.
 Indeed, these models present principles that are sometimes common, or with complementary points or visions, or at a different level of detail or with a different vocabulary.

-Beyond the models or principles of Lean Manufacturing, many tools or methods are described.
+Beyond the models or principles of Lean Manufacturing, many tools or methodologies are described.
 It is not always easy to understand what principles they meet and where or when they apply.